RNTPX/GodmodeONE/README.md

 If you encounter any problems during the installation process, consider the following steps:

 - Ensure that your USB device path is valid and accessible.
-- Check your internet connection for downloading necessary files.
+- Check that the required files are there.
-- Verify that your Xbox console is compatible with GodmodeOnePatcher.
+- Ensure you have all the requirements.